Heart Defect Closure Devices Market

 -

-In July 2021, Angel Medical Systems, Inc. announced the first commercial implantation of their flagship product, The Guardian device in the USA region.
-This was the first procedure followed by their recent FDA approval.
+In July 2021, Angel Medical Systems, Inc. achieved a major milestone with the first commercial implantation of its flagship product, The Guardian device, in the United States.
+This landmark procedure followed the company’s recent FDA approval, marking a significant step forward in advancing cardiac monitoring technology.

 -